designer-living/sunshine_utils/README.md

 7. When finished to deactive the virtual env `.\venv\Scripts\deactivate.bat`

 ### To Build the exe
-1. Activate the venv as above (and ensure you have installed the dependenices)
+1. Activate the venv as above (and ensure you have installed the dependencies)
 2. Run `build.bat`
 3. You will find the exe in the dist folder